webplatform/docs-wpd/Getting_Started/index.md

 If you find a bug on the site - that is, with the site functionality, not the content - please file a bug at [https://www.w3.org/Bugs/Public/describecomponents.cgi?product=webplatform.org Web Platform Docs Bugs].
 Thanks!

+For guidance about filing bugs, see the [http://docs.webplatform.org/wiki/Bugzilla_Guidelines Bugzilla Guidelines].

 {{TODO | Fill in the more tactical guides for how to do some of the things on this list.}}